ilovepjs/CLANTest/README.md

 CLAN Test
 =========

-The CLAN test is carried out by people going through RAF OASC.
+The CLAN test, (Colors, Letters and Numbers test), is carried out by people going through RAF OASC.
+There's a hosted version over at http://clan.bitballoon.com if you want to have a play.

 This is designed as a little game for multi tasking, awareness skills and, at user discretion, can be used to help you prepare.